johnnovak/RML-Amiga/website/docs/manual/why-play-amiga-games.md

 colours at best, and had rather primitive sound capabilities.
-The Amiga could display 64 colours out of its 4096-colour palette (or even hundreds of colours with clever programming tricks, or all 4096 colours at once in a special video mode), and had 4-channel digital sound---all that at a fraction of what an IBM PC costed[^1].
+The Amiga could display 64 colours out of its 4096-colour palette (or even hundreds of colours with clever programming tricks, or all 4096 colours at once in a special video mode), and had 4-channel digital sound --- all that at a fraction of what an IBM PC costed[^1].
 Although early models only had a 7.14 MHz CPU, all Amigas were also equipped with custom graphics and sound chips (co-processors) that worked in parallel with the CPU, freeing it up to do other tasks.
 This is similar to how